Repetitive behaviors, a need for routine, and difficulty understanding emotional cues are signs of Asperger’s syndrome.

 - sensitivity to noise, textures, and certain environments

-It’s a common misconception that all kids with Asperger’s are geniuses or highly intelligent.
-In reality, may autistic people also have intelligence that falls in the average range.
+It’s a common misconception that all kids with Asperger’s or autism are geniuses or highly intelligent.
+In reality, many autistic people also have intelligence that falls in the average range.

 At school, autistic children may have a hard time connecting with others and experience social isolation.
 In fact, over